Abstracts - The 2025 HyValue Days

 Bio:

-Glette-Iversen, Ingrid, Postdoc, University of Stavanger.
-Postdoctoral researcher in the HyValue project, holding a Ph.D. in risk management and societal safety from the University of Stavanger, completed in June 2024.
+Ingrid Glette-Iversen is a Postdoctoral researcher in the HyValue project, holding a Ph.D. in risk management and societal safety from the University of Stavanger, completed in June 2024.
 My research focuses on critically reviewing and enhancing current practices in risk assessment and management across various applications.
 With a strong interest in bridging the gap between theoretical frameworks and practical applications, my work aims to support the development of more robust and relevant approaches to risk management and decision-making in relation to hydrogen systems and technologies.
 In addition to research, I teach an introductory course on risk science in the master’s program in risk analysis at the University of Stavanger.

 Activity-Determining Factors in Molybdenum-Catalyzed Ammonia Synthesis - A Computational Study.